marclandy/enterprise-infra/architecture practice/portfolio/network_edge_of_enablement.md

 - **Technology lifecycle stewardship** to avoid risk and cost blowout.
 - **Harnessing emerging technology** to create market differentiation and digital advantage.

-## Where I Sit in the Technology Landscape / Stack
+## Where I Operate in the Technology Landscape

 *Work closely with the stakeholders below & my governance contribution to shared outcomes*